 Palm trees swayed in the island breeze and small densely vegetated hills backed the town.
 It somehow managed to be both very French and very Caribbean at the same time, and I loved the mix.

-It is this mixture of French charm and tropical Caribbean surrounds that made Les Saintes, and Guadeloupe as a whole, so special.
+It is this mixture of French charm and tropical Caribbean surroundings that made Les Saintes, and Guadeloupe as a whole, so special.

 Les Saintes also had the very relaxed ‘island time’ vibe that can be equal parts relaxing and frustrating.

-Our host, who didn’t speak a word of English and who I used google translate to communicate with on email, told us that when we arrived to just ask around for him and someone would tell us where to find him.
+Our host, who didn’t speak a word of English and with who I used google translate to communicate via email, told us that when we arrived to just ask around for him and someone would tell us where to find him.

 Hmmm, an address would be a lot easier but he was adamant.